carpentries-lab/metagenomics-analysis/_episodes/08-hands_on-diversity.md

 JP41    JP41  76589
 ~~~
 {: .output}
+`deep` is a new dataframe where we store the name of the sample and its corresponding number of reads.

 Now, we can do a figure with the three components mentioned(data, coordinates, and geom):
 ~~~